flippedAben/texttiling/README.md

 segment size.
 Therefore, I will expect to see effects of this decision there (e.g. the 9-11 data producing better metric scores compared to the 3-11 data).

+On evaluation, should I assume that I know where the paragraph boundaries are?
+For natural data, I would.
+However, for this synthetic data, I will not because it would be too easy to cheat.
+For the Choi data, each segment is one paragraph, so if I knew paragraph boundaries, the task would be trivial.
+Instead, I assume we know where the sentence boundaries are (given in the Choi data set).

+What metrics should I use?
+I chose to use two common metric that I found in many academic papers: _P<sub>k</sub>_ and WinDiff.

 ## Modification: ELMo

 Hearst uses a similarity score to that is essentially bag of words with cosine